-- 1. To attend seminars provided by the county and state to improve efficiency within the eligibility office.
+- 1. To attend seminars provided on the county, state, and national level to improve efficiency within the eligibility office.
 Become proficient in Medicaid/ Medicare processes and familiar with other programs eligibility requirements to be able to direct qualified and non-qualified clients to other available resources. - 2.
 Continue to attend Regional 5/6 S Meetings in order to keep consistency with neighboring counties and within our eligibility office. - 3.
-To cross train between billing, eligibility and reception workers to allow a greater flexibility and departmental flow.
+To cross train between billing, eligibility, and reception workers to allow a greater flexibility and departmental flow.